expressvpn/wolfssl-sys/README.md

 This will automatically build `liboqs` from the `oqs-sys` crate and link WolfSSL against it, making definitions such as `WOLFSSL_P521_KYBER_LEVEL5` available.

+## Contributors
+A number of people have taken the time to contribute towards this crate.
+From opening valuable issues, to contributing a line or two of code, we would like to give credit for their help here:

 ## TODO

 * Resolve the warnings in the auto generated tests